+These requirements are to be consumed by the GridCPR working group, and are to be taken into regard by designing the GridCPR API, and by defining a GridCPR architecture.
 These requirements will be consumed by the GridCPR working group, and will influence the design of a GridCPR architecture and the definition of a GridCPR API.